JoshData/fast_diff_match_patch/README.md

     from fast_diff_match_patch import diff

-    changes = diff("Hello world.", "Goodbye moon.",
+    changes = diff("Hello world.", "Goodbye moon.")
-        timelimit=0, checklines=False)

     for op, length in changes:
         if op == "-": print ("next", length, "characters are deleted") if op == "=": print ("next", length, "characters are in common") if op == "+": print ("next", length, "characters are inserted")

-The two textual arguments can be either strings or bytes.
+The two textual arguments can be either strings or bytes (Unicode or str on Python 2.x).

 Some keyword arguments are also available: